-Applicable standards are verified by the DD service provider agency.
 Initially - The DDP as part of the Qualified Provider Application Process.

 Ongoing - The quality assurance personnel as part of the QA review process.

-As needed by the provider, prior to authorization of payment.
 Prior to authorization as a DDP qualified service provider and annually thereafter.

-Service Type: Other Service Service Name: Environmental Modifications
+Service Name: Environmental Modifications

 An individual who works for a member or a representative of the member self-directing the service with common law authority.